CleverXHQ/frontent-task/README.md

 1. Design link: https://www.figma.com/file/1yPIQ27BkIAZRLeuLdeG0N/Task

 2. Implement the responsive pixel perfect design as per the Figma file.
+Tech stack to be used: React(can use NextJS), Tailwind CSS, rest is upto you.

 3. Filters/state should persist on reload.
 Pagination, items per page should work.